St Linus Centenary Photos

 The Rev William Clarke Hudson concluded his ministry at St Linus' in February 1935, his last service being Evensong on Friday the 28th.

-1940s - Army Mission visit to St Linus - front page of flyer10 viewsThis leaflet advertises a Church Army Mission, to be based at St Linus' Church, from June 3rd to 13th, year unknown but almost certainly some time in the 1940s.
+1940s - Army Mission visit to St Linus - back page of flyer127 viewsThis leaflet advertises a Church Army Mission, to be based at St Linus' Church, from June 3rd to 13th, year unknown but almost certainly some time in the 1940s.

 Between 1934 and 2010 over 230 men and women were trained and served as Church Army evangelists across Australia.
 Capt and Mrs Maxwell were amongst those trained missioners.